Svalbard Ski & Sail

-We bid farewell to our Yacht and crew in the morning after breakfast and head back to the airport.
-We will fly to Oslo (Via Tromsø for a brief stopover if you fly with SAS; direct with Norwegian) from where we can catch our international connections, which may require an overnight.
+Day 11: We bid farewell to our yacht and crew in the morning (after a final breakfast onboard) and head back to the airport.
+We will fly to Oslo (usually via Tromsø for a brief stopover if you fly with SAS; direct with Norwegian) from where we can catch our international connections, which may require an overnight.

 Svalbard Ski and Sail Logistics